“Peacock Skeleton with Crooked Feathers”

 “Has nobody been in here since Philosopher Lockwood disappeared?”

-“Must’ve driven Hunter nuts.”
+“Must’ve driven Hunter crazy.”
 Jules took a slow turn around the room.
 Across from the broad mahogany desk, squarely aligned with the chair, loomed a small shrine to the Adam Kadmon—the conceptual Primordial Man; prima materia personified, genderless and limitless.
 Jules admired the bas-relief icon that hung on the wall above the altar, its four limbs spread in a posture of bold surrender.

 “He was a spiritualist, huh,” he said to Nadia.
 “Philosopher Lockwood.”